 Satellite Animal Housing Location Training (SAHLT)

-This training is required per WSU IACUC Policy #1 for Principal Investigators and personnel who manage their own animal housing areas as stated in the WSU Policy #1.
+This training is required per WSU IACUC Policy #1 for Principal Investigators that manage their own animal housing areas and any personnel listed on their ASAFs with the “Husbandry” role.
 Any area where WSU animals are housed for more than 12 hours is considered an Animal Housing area.
 This training is required as part of the approval process for those who fall under Policy #1.

 **Hands-on training on the Animal Care Plan for your satellite location must be documented by the Campus Veterinarian, PI or designee.
-Please email the Office of the Campus Vet or call at (509) 335-6246 if you have any questions.
+Please contact the Office of the Campus Vet at (509) 335-6246 if you have any questions.

 The Office of the Campus Veterinarian (OCV) offers comprehensive hands-on training for investigators, post docs, students, and staff.
 Please see the Hands-on Training Workshops Page for additional details and contact the Office of the Campus Vet at (509) 335-6246 if you have any questions.

 Species specific training and other courses are available for free online on CITI (Collaborative Institutional Training Initiative) training program (click on “Register” in the top right of the CITI website to enroll as Washington State University personnel.).
 The online courses complement hands-on training.
 The IACUC offers a list of suggested training modules.

 AALAS Learning Library additional training

 New PI orientation

 Investigators new to the institution and working with live vertebrate animals are encouraged to attend an orientation with the Animal Welfare Program.
 This orientation will provide the PI with information regarding the functioning of WSU IACUC, processes, and policies.
 This is a friendly and cordial introduction to the IACUC and it will be a good time to have all your questions regarding the process answered.
 The new PI orientation is scheduled at the convenience of the PI and can be conducted in person or via phone.